DevvoTecnologia/Junior-Challenge/frontend/README.md

 QUERYPARAMS_OAUTH_ALGORITHM

+This setting is only essential for logging in via OAuth using github.
+As an additional form of security.

 ### 2. Essential Configuration

 When testing the production build using `yarn build` and `yarn start`, ensure that the `AUTH_TRUST_HOST` variable is set to match the URL you're testing with.